https://invisible-island.net/ncurses/man/

 LINES

-Like COLUMNS, specify the height of the screen in characters.
-See
+This counterpart to COLUMNS specifies the height of the screen in

 MOUSE_BUTTONS_123

-buttons on the mouse.
-OS/2 numbers a 3-button mouse inconsistently
+(OS/2 EMX port only) OS/2 numbers a three-button mouse inconsistently

 NCURSES_ASSUMED_COLORS

-Override the compiled-in assumption that the terminal's default colors
+assumption that the terminal's default colors are white on black; see

-tell ncurses to not assume anything about the colors, set this to
+For example, to tell ncurses not to assume anything about the colors,

 NCURSES_CONSOLE2

-will hang.
-However, it is possible to simulate the action of this call
+that use it will hang.
+However, it is possible to simulate the action

-by mapping coordinates, explicitly saving and restoring the original
+of this call by mapping coordinates, explicitly saving and restoring

-screen contents.
-Setting the environment variable NCGDB has the same
+the original screen contents.
+Setting the environment variable NCGDB

 NCURSES_GPM_TERMS

-If present, the environment variable is a list of one or more terminal
+variable may list one or more terminal type names, delimited by

-it to an empty value disables the GPM interface; using the built-in
+below) is matched.
+An empty value disables the GPM interface, using

-If the environment variable is absent, ncurses will attempt to open GPM
+the variable is absent, ncurses attempts to open GPM if TERM contains

 NCURSES_NO_HARD_TABS

-ncurses may use tabs as part of cursor movement optimization.
-In some
+ncurses may use tab characters in cursor movement optimization.
+In

-cases, your terminal driver may not handle these properly.
-Set this
+some cases, your terminal driver may not handle them properly.
+Set

-environment variable to any value to disable the feature.
-You can also
+this environment variable to any value to disable the feature.
+You can

 NCURSES_NO_MAGIC_COOKIE